-- Everyone has a unique perspective and a valued contribution to make we need to hear what people have to say. - Our thoughts influence our feelings and both influence what we do and say we need to unpick what is going on behind behaviour. - Our actions and deeds impact on those around us we need to consider the consequences of our actions. - All our actions are strategies we have chosen to meet our needs at the time we need to be part of identifying what we need and identifying how our needs will be met. - The people who are affected by an issue or problem are those best placed to find ways forward in collaboration with each other - we need to be enabled and empowered to make positive and sustainable changes for ourselves. - We ensure children who need support with their behaviour, or when there is a clear picture of a child 'causing harm' and a child 'being harmed', that the 'Restorative Five Steps' are used when supporting children to 'Reflect and repair': - Unique perspective What has happened?
-Start from the beginning... - Thoughts and Feelings What were/are you thinking?
-What were/are you feeling? - Impact Who has been affected and how have they been affected?
-What has been the hardest thing for you? - Needs What do you need in order to find closure/to move forward/for things to be better? - Next steps What needs to happen now?
+- Everyone has a unique perspective and a valued contribution to make we need to hear what people have to say. - Our thoughts influence our feelings and both influence what we do and say we need to unpick what is going on behind behaviour. - Our actions and deeds impact on those around us we need to consider the consequences of our actions.

+- All our actions are strategies we have chosen to meet our needs at the time we need to be part of identifying what we need and identifying how our needs will be met. - The people who are affected by an issue or problem are those best placed to find ways forward in collaboration with each other we need to be enabled and empowered to make positive and sustainable changes for ourselves. - ☐ We support children to use these 'Restorative Five Steps' to reflect on their behaviour and repair and restore their relationships with others where necessary: - o Unique perspective What has happened?
+Start from the beginning... - o Thoughts and Feelings What were/are you thinking?
+What were/are you feeling? - o Impact Who has been affected and how have they been affected?
+What has been the hardest thing for you? - Needs What do you need in order to find closure/to move forward/for things to be better? - O Next steps What needs to happen now?